Matthews, Campbell lead Maple Leafs past Senators 4-2

 The Senators got on the board at the 16-minute mark as Chris Tierney made a nice pass out front to Vladislav Namestnikov, who fed Brown for his 11th of the season into an open net.
 With his 36th point, Brown, a former member of the Maple Leafs, tied his career high.

-Toronto came out of the first with a 1-0 lead after Matthews was able to squeeze a shot through Hogberg.
+Toronto came out of the first with a 1-0 lead after Matthews was able to squeeze a shot through Hogberg, a goal the rookie would surely want back.

-”Soupy played a good game for us today.
-I thought our team played a good hockey game,” Toronto coach Sheldon Keefe said. ”I thought we had a really good second period.
-They pull the goaltender, it changes momentum a little bit and I didn’t like how we responded for that final segment in the second period.”

 NOTES: With Mark Borowiecki sidelined by an ankle injury, Thomas Chabot was given the ”A”. … Mikkel Boedker was the lone healthy scratch for the Senators. … Toronto canceled practice Friday because of a flu bug making its way around the team.